The 6 Essential QA Blogs to Read in 2019

 2019 is just around the corner.
 For many people, that means it’s time for New Years’ resolutions both personal and professional.
-Whether your team is looking to upgrade your QA process in the new year or you’re looking to level up your QA career, it’s always a good idea to start the new year with some fresh perspectives.
+Whether your team is looking to upgrade your QA process in the new year, learn more about continous testing, or you’re looking to level up your QA career, it’s always a good idea to start the new year with some fresh perspectives.

 Last year we listed some of our favorite QA blogs and newsletters to add to your reading list for 2018, and this year we’d like to add a few more to the mix.
 Here are 6 more technical blogs (in no particular order) to subscribe to in 2019:

 Alan Page is a veteran in the QA space, with over 2 decades of experience testing software at Microsoft under his belt.
 In addition to a wide range of “notes and rants” about software testing and quality best practices, Alan publishes a weekly roundup of great QA and software testing content from across the web.
 Tooth of the Weasel is a great blog to follow if you’re looking to keep a pulse on what QA thought leaders are writing, talking and thinking about, without having to do too much hunting around yourself.